 Homemade bologna is one of those foods that truly show how radically food manufacturers have changed our taste expectations.
 That unctuous, mushy pink stuff we’ve all eaten between slices of flavorless white bread, with mayo or mustard, is nothing like bologna used to be.

 Next, it was time to experiment with flavoring.
 Some of the recipes I’d found called for a frightening amount of Morton’s Tender Quick, a brand of curing salt that contains salt, sugar, sodium nitrate, sodium nitrite and other curing agents.
 The first batch I made called for 3 tablespoons of the stuff, and the result was such a salty product that it was nearly inedible.
 Other recipes called for Accent seasoning which is essentially MSG.

 I’d never consider using MSG in a homemade product, and I couldn’t understand why the recipe called for a curing salt at all when the meat, once shaped, is cooked in the oven and then refrigerated or frozen.
-So, after tinkering with the recipe a bit more, I decided to skip the curing powders altogether.
-(If you want to keep your bologna in the fridge for weeks, go ahead and swap 1 1/2 tablespoons of Tender Quick for the sea salt.)
+So after tinkering with the recipe a bit more, I decided to skip the curing powders altogether.
+(If you want to keep your bologna in the fridge for weeks, go ahead and use 1 1/2 tablespoons of Tender Quick instead of sea salt.)